Discipline Stack

 Recourse Carve-Outs and Bad Boy Triggers in CRE Lending

-How non-recourse CRE loans become personally recourse through bad boy guaranties — the specific acts that trigger carve-outs and what full-recourse conversion means for guarantors.
+How non-recourse CRE loans become personally recourse through bad boy guaranties: the specific acts that trigger carve-outs and what full-recourse means.

 Sale-Leaseback Structures in Commercial Real Estate

-How corporations monetize owned real estate through sale-leasebacks — transaction mechanics, NNN lease structure, cap rate pricing, and ASC 842 / IFRS 16 accounting implications.
+How corporations monetize owned real estate through sale-leasebacks: transaction mechanics, NNN lease structure, cap rate pricing, and IFRS 16/ASC 842 treatment.

 Section 1250 Depreciation Recapture on CRE SalesUS

-How unrecaptured Section 1250 gain is taxed at up to 25% on commercial real estate dispositions — the interaction with cost segregation, 1031 exchanges, and the step-up in basis at death.
+How unrecaptured Section 1250 gain is taxed at up to 25% on commercial real estate dispositions.

 SNDA Agreements: Lease Protection in CRE Lending

-SNDA — subordination, non-disturbance, and attornment — protects tenants if their landlord defaults on the mortgage.
-Why every institutional tenant requires one.
+SNDA (subordination, non-disturbance, and attornment) protects tenants if their landlord defaults on the mortgage.

 Title Insurance and ALTA Policies in CRE Transactions